elekere/elekere/README.md

 - 👯 I’m looking to collaborate on opensource projects.
 - 📫 How to reach me: elekere@outlook.com
 - 😄 Pronouns: He/his/him
 - ⚡ Fun fact: If I'm not crafting software...
 I'm very likely getting a good sleep.
 Or helping my neighbour somewhere.
 Or musing or writing about life.
-Or reading something non-fiction.
+Or reading something non-fictious.
 Or cooling off with songs that appeal to my mood.
 Or havng a healthy conversation with someone.
 Or doing statistics.